vWernay/lua/README.md

 Hello, World!
 ```

-When vectors/quaternions are accessed by other values some additional rules exist prior to a `__index` metamethod lookup:
+When vectors/quaternions are accessed by other values/types some additional rules exist prior to a `__index` metamethod lookup:
 1. If the length of a string key is less than or equal to four characters, it is first passed through a swizzling filter, e.g., `v.zyx == vec3(v.z, v.y, v.x)`, returning a vector if all characters are valid fields;
 1. For quaternions, the `angle` and `axis` strings are reserved for the angle (in degrees) and normalized axis of rotation (grit-lua compatibility);
 1. The dimensionality of a vector can be accessed by the `n` and `dim` strings as the length operator returns the vector magnitude (grit-lua compatibility).